Reading Duterte's Reign

 Nicole talked about the Philippines in the past year under Rodrigo Duterte's presidency, with particular focus on the bloody war on drugs and the internal conflict with the Islamic State.

-The event was co-hosted by the Philippines Australia Studies Centre and was help at the La Trobe University city campus.
+The event was co-hosted by the Philippines Australia Studies Centre and was held at the La Trobe University city campus.

 Japan Faces an Uncertain Asia: Abe's Bold Vision for the Future